umarfchy/Molecular-Dynamics-With-GROMACS/README.md

 1. Download/clone this repository on your computer.
 2. Go inside the folder.
-3. Open the command line inside that folder.
-(Your command line's current directory should be the same as repository's directory )
+3. Open the command-line inside that folder.
+(Your command-line's current directory should be the same as repository's directory )
 4. Type the following code on you prompt: ```bash run_main.sh```
 5. Type 15 to choose 'OPLS-AA/L all-atom force field'
 6. Type 13 to choose 'SOL'